 Home pregnancy tests are looking for the hormone human Chorionic Gonadotropin (or hCG for short).

-After a fertilized egg implants in the lining of the uterus, this hormone makes its appearance on the scene, released by the cells that go on to form the placenta.
+After the embryo implants in the lining of the uterus, this hormone makes its appearance on the scene, released by the cells of the embryo that go on to form the placenta.

 You should be able to detect hCG in your urine about 12 to 14 days after conception takes place.